-“Throughout my decade of coverage, the goal has always been to humanise this complex issue of immigration,” says John Moore, whose nominated image from June 2018, Crying Girl on the Border, became a symbol of the families pulled apart by Trump’s “zero tolerance” immigration policy
+“Throughout my decade of coverage, the goal has always been to humanise this complex issue of immigration,” says John Moore, who has won the World Press Photo of the Year

 On the evening of 12 June 2018, a dozen or so refugees from Central America crossed the Rio Grande river from Mexico, with the hope of making it across the US Border.
 “It was a moonless night, very dark.
 I could hear them coming,” says John Moore, who was photographing along the border in South Texas.